-Hours: 15 credits, completed with minimum grades of C and no S-U
+Credits: 15, completed with minimum grades of C and no S-U

 A minor in Latin American studies is an excellent option for students who wish to concentrate their work in a specific discipline yet maintain a Latin American focus in their coursework.
 Students can take courses with Latin American content in the fields of anthropology, economics, politics, geography, history, mass communication, music, women’s studies and more.
 Students who pursue the minor will enhance their career prospects through their knowledge of Latin American languages and cultures.

 - One of the center's Latin American studies interdisciplinary seminars (LAS 4935, 3 credits) is required.
 A student may take LAS 4935 up to three times if the subject matter varies.
 LAS 6938 may be substituted with the approvals of the instructor and undergraduate coordinator.

 - At least nine credits with 100% Latin American or Caribbean content (designated by a C in the LAS course guide) must be completed with minimum grades of C.